U.S. to put SAC hedge fund out of business over insider trading

 A statement issued later Monday said the people who had committed insider trading violations "do not represent the 3,000 honest men and women who have worked at the firm during the past 21 years."

-It finished with a new note of regret: "Even one person crossing the line into illegal behavior is too many and we greatly regret this conduct occurred."
+It finished with a new note of regret: "Even one person crossing the line into illegal behaviour is too many and we greatly regret this conduct occurred."

 April Brooks, special agent in charge of the Federal Bureau of Investigation's New York field office, said the case is a warning to those on Wall Street who aspire to the creed that unfettered "greed is good," as famously espoused by the character Gordon Gekko in the movie "Wall Street."